uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᚲ [Kenaz/Cauldron](#αινιγματα)
   + poem: "Cauldron sits in crackling flame, ever changing, ever same."
   + keywords: change, transformation, illumination, fire, process, time
++ The Wanderer's Oracle: Lightning ‖ Wind
+  + situation: The Wanderer sees lightning strike nearby but the winds appear to be in their favor.
+  + admonition: Pay attention to what the situation is telling you!
+Do you need to change your path or approach?
+Keep one eye out for shelter, and another on the storm, should the winds change.
 + Bible: John 11 - Jesus raises Lazarus from the tomb at Bethany
 + Additional Concepts:
   + "...we all want to change the World"